 A regulation boy’s and girl’s unified lacrosse field is 110 yards long with 53 1/3 to 60 yards in between the sidelines.
 The difference in the dimensions of a lacrosse field in college lacrosse is it requires a 60-yard width between sidelines with 110 yards between endings.

-What is the Box on a Lacrosse Field?
+What is “the Box” on a Lacrosse Field?

 Lining Up on A Lacrosse Field

-Where to Line Up?
+Where to Line Up for a Faceoff?

 Lacrosse Substitutions